nilportugues/cassandra-csv-exporter-api/README.md

+@TODO: Add date validation in endpoint.
+@TODO: Change CSV lib for https://github.com/osiegmar/FastCSV

+## API Documentation

 An API that connects to an Event Store build with Cassandra.
 Enables downloading a daily CSV with all the events.

-## API Documentation

 - http://localhost:8080/swagger-ui.html

-@TODO: Add date validation in endpoint.

 ## 1. Table Structure